pixavier/mqtt4snap/README.md

 ## Usage and blocks

-Import (Select and copy this URL to the clipboard, and paste it when importing the URL):
+Import (select and copy the following URL to the clipboard, and then paste it when importing into Snap *!*):

     https://raw.githubusercontent.com/pixavier/mqtt4snap/master/mqtt-standalone.xml